Kay Parker

 Kay Taylor Parker (28 August 1944 – 14 October 2022) was a British pornographic film actress who later worked as a metaphysical counselor and mentor.
 She was the author of an autobiography Taboo: Sacred, Don't Touch which chronicles her life including her work as an actress in adult films.

 Early life

-Born in England, she grew up in a conservative household.
+Born in England, her given birth name was Kay Taylor, she grew up in a conservative household.
 She moved to the United States at the age of 21.
 After moving to the United States, she had a successful career in the import business.
 While living in San Francisco, she became interested in acting and began studying drama.

 Career

 Parker was reportedly introduced to the adult film industry during the late 1970s by actor John Leslie, who suggested she take part in one of his upcoming films.
 She made her first appearance in V' – The Hot One in a non-sex role.
 Soon afterwards, porn director Anthony Spinelli talked her into doing her first sex scene in Sex World (1977).
 Despite entering the adult film industry at a later age than most, she became a leading star in the field and was often paired with younger co-stars.
 Typically she was cast in mature woman roles, such as mothers, step mothers, rich aunts, and wealthy divorcees.
 She is best known for her roles in Dracula Sucks (1978) and the 1980 film Taboo.
 She retired from porn in the mid-1980s and for a time worked for Caballero Home Video as their public relations representative.
 She also appeared in small parts in several mainstream movies and television series, such as The Best Little Whorehouse in Texas.